Where to find the most stunning views in Wellington

 Walk or bike the coastal trail along the Pencarrow Coast and take in the uninterrupted views across Wellington Harbour.
-Follow the beautiful (and flat!) coastal trail along the Pencarrow Coast Road to the 1906 lighthouse on the shoreline - about an hour's bike ride.
-If you're feeling fit, you can also venture up to New Zealand's first lighthouse, once home to the country's only woman light house keeper.
+Follow the beautiful (and flat) coastal trail along the Pencarrow Coast Road to the 1906 lighthouse on the shoreline - about an hour's bike ride.
+If you're feeling fit, you can also venture up to New Zealand's first lighthouse, once home to the country's only female light house keeper.
 Once you reach the lighthouse, you'll be rewarded with vast views over Wellington harbour and across to the South Island.

 Wellington Wind Turbine

 Wellington's Wind Turbine offers some of the best views across the city.
 You can walk up to the turbine by way of the Polhill Reserve trail or there’s the option to bike or drive along the sealed road to the top of Brooklyn Hill.
 Whatever way you get to the top, once there you’re in for spectacular panoramic views over Wellington city and harbour, Cook Strait and in the distance, the South Island.
 The 44-metre turbine was originally installed in 1993 and enabled by Wellington’s strong winds, has set international power generation records.

 Massey Road, Miramar, Wellington